Tribit StormBox Micro Speaker Review: Bluetooth speaker that can go anywhere

 What you get with the Tribit Stormbox Micro

-The speaker will need charging before you use it, and can hold about eight hours together, but once ready the controls are very simple.
+The speaker will need charging before you use it, and it can hold about eight hours together, but once ready, the controls are very simple.
 To connect with any device over Bluetooth, you'll turn on the power — I connected via my iPhone — and then press the Bluetooth button to the right of the strap.
 Go into Settings in your device, and select the Tribit Stormbox Micro to pair and connect.

 A blue light shows when the speaker is connected to BluetoothGearBrain

-Sound from the Tribit Stormbox Micro was good, but it's directional.
+The sound from the Tribit Stormbox Micro was good, but it's directional.
 So you're getting most of the sound pushed from the top or front.
 If it's attached to a bicycle, you're getting less sound from the back, although there is a smaller speaker on that side as well.
 Sounds thinner from the top, what you'd hear from a bicycle.

 A rubberized strap connects the speaker to a bike, bag or backpackGearBrain

 The best sound was when it lying flat, so if you had the speaker stationary on a park, lawn or the ground.
-At the highest of volumes, there was tremendous bass overly present, and distortion from the back.
-High notes also broke apart and in some cases the bass swallowed up even the vocals.
+At the highest of volumes, there was tremendous bass overly present and distortion from the back.
+High notes also broke apart, and in some cases, the bass swallowed up even the vocals.

-But at more reasonable volume levels, the settings you'd use with the speaker next to you or worn closer on the body, the sound distortion disappeared and bass and treble returned to more of a balance.
-Plus the sound is intensely fuller though and rounder than what you'd get from a smartphone or computer.
+But at more reasonable volume levels, the settings you'd use with the speaker next to you or worn closer on the body, the sound distortion disappeared, and bass and treble returned to more of a balance.
+Plus, the sound is intensely fuller, though, and rounder than what you'd get from a smartphone or computer.